jstritch/easy-git-annex/README.md

   let rslt = await myAnx.addAnx(relativePaths, { '--json-progress': null }, { outHandler: reportProgress });
 ```

-When the example is run, progress messages appear on the console for each annexed files before the command completes.
+When the example is run, progress messages appear on the console for each annexed file before the command completes.

 ### Get application-defined JavaScript objects